gyulanemeth/bluefox.email/email-sending-concepts/bounce-management.md

 Email bounces directly impact sender reputation, which determines whether your future emails reach the inbox or spam folder.
 Major ISPs and email providers like Gmail, Yahoo, and Outlook use bounce rates as a key metric when evaluating sender quality.

 Consistently high bounce rates signal to receiving servers that the sender doesn't follow list hygiene best practices.
 According to deliverability experts, maintaining bounce rates **below 2%** is essential for preserving good sender reputation.
 Services like Amazon SES enforce even stricter guidelines, requiring bounces to stay **below 5%** to maintain unrestricted sending privileges.
+According to [Amazon's official SES documentation](https://docs.aws.amazon.com/ses/latest/dg/faqs-enforcement.html): "If your bounce rate is 5% or greater, we'll place your account under review.
+If your bounce rate is 10% or greater, we might pause your account's ability to send additional email until you resolve the issue that resulted in the high bounce rate."

 ## Frequently Asked Questions About Bounce Management

 ### How quickly should I remove hard bounced addresses?

 Hard bounced addresses should be removed from your active mailing lists **immediately** after the bounce is detected.
 Most email sending platforms do this automatically, but you should verify this process is working correctly.

 ### How many retry attempts should I make for soft bounces?

 Industry standard practice is to retry soft bounces **3-5 times over 24-72 hours** before considering the address problematic.
 After multiple failures, these addresses should be flagged for review or removal.

 ### Can a previously hard-bounced address become valid again?

 While technically possible (if someone recreates a deleted account with the same address), it's extremely rare and not worth the risk to sender reputation.
 Best practice is to maintain permanent suppression of hard bounced addresses.

 ## Related Content